 - In-home Dialysis

-Once a child meets the technology requirements, which has a minimum point requirement, a nursing acuity assessment is then completed by the MATLOC Eligibility Specialist (MES), who is a licensed nursing professional.
-There is also a minimum acuity point level required for TA eligibility.
+Once eligible TA technology is verified, a nursing acuity assessment is then completed by the MATLOC Eligibility Specialist (MES), who is a licensed nursing professional.
+There is a minimum acuity point level required for TA eligibility.
 For children ages 0 to 6, a minimum of 20 acuity points are required for eligibility.
 For children ages 6 thru 21, a minimum of 30 acuity points are required for eligibility.

-When a child is found eligible based on the MATLOC assessment, the family is also required to complete the KanCare application that is specifically for people with disabilities.
-It will be provided to the family by the MES with instructions on how to properly submit it, along with the supporting documents required by the State.
-If this is not completed and submitted to the KanCare Clearinghouse, the child will not be able to receive TA Waiver services.
+When a child is found eligible based on the MATLOC assessment and is not currently enrolled in KanCare, the family is required to complete the online KanCare application that is specifically for people with disabilities.
+Information on how to do this will be provided to the family by the MES.
+If this is not completed and submitted to KDHE within a reasonable time following the eligibility assessment, the child will not be able to receive TA Waiver services.

 Once a child meets all eligibility requirements and is placed on the TA Waiver, the assigned MCO care coordinator will work with the family to get nursing services started.
 The MES will conduct an eligibility assessment every 6 months to determine if the child still meets the eligibility requirements.